I. Almonds Production in Australia

 IV.
 How to Make Use of Almond Hulls and Shells in Australia

 While almond kernel production has received so much attention in Australia, the hulls and shells, which account for 70% of the harvested weight, so far have little economic value.

-The scope to increase the quantity sold or value obtained is limited.
-Customers are often located too far away while the hull and shell has a low density, so the freight is expensive.
-Second, the almond hull and shell makes up only 5-10% of the animals diet.
-Demand can be especially low when other preferred feed sources are cost competitive.
+The scope to increase the quantity sold or the value obtained is limited.
+Customers are often located too far away while the hull and shell have a low density, so the freight is expensive.
+Second, the almond hull and shell makes up only 5-10% of the animal’s diet.
+Demand can be especially low when other preferred feed sources are cost-competitive.

 Almond hulling and shelling costs in Australia are estimated at approximately $0.30/kg, being one of the most expensive operations in the almond industry.

 However, the properties of hull and shell decide that there are various other applications of the almond hull and shell, such as being used as bioenergy, biochar, compost, and so on.